-Oxy Acetylene Welding is a type of gas welding that is used to weld and cut metals.
+Oxy Acetylene Welding is a type of Gas Welding Process that is used to join and cut the metals.
 It was developed by Edmond Fouche and Charles Picard, the French Engineers.
-We can observe two words oxy and acetylene; the word Oxy meant Oxygen, and acetylene is the order-less hydrocarbon gas.
-So, oxygen and acetylene both are combined to weld the metal parts.
-Oxy Acetylene is called the Oxy-Fuel Welding, Oxy-welding, and Gas welding too.
+In the name Oxy Acetylene Welding, we can observe two words oxy and acetylene; the word Oxy meant Oxygen, and Acetylene is the order-less hydrocarbon gas.
+So, the combination of oxygen and acetylene both are used to weld the metal parts.

 Oxy Acetylene Welding Equipment: